Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\paragraph{Variable pieces.} Each variable $x$ of $\Phi$ will be represented by a number of \emph{variable pieces} in our construction, each of which is a convex polygon.
-Each variable piece represents exactly one variable $x$, and we make a correspondance between certain placements of the piece and the values of $x$.
-Recall that $x$ comes with an interval $I(x)\subset [1/2,2]$, which we can write as $I(x)=[m-w,m+w]$ for $w\leq\delta$.
-When adding a variable piece to our construction, we also specify the \emph{middle placement} of the piece, which is a specific placement where it encodes the value $m$ of $x$.
-In the middle placement, the piece will have a pair of (long) horizontal edges which have distance $10$.
-By sliding the piece to the left or to the right from the middle placement, we obtain placements of the piece that encode all real values of $x$, even values outside the range $[1/2,2]$.
+Each variable $x$ of $\Phi$ will be represented by a number of \emph{variable pieces} in our construction, each of which is a convex polygon.
+Each variable piece represents exactly one variable $x$, and we make a correspondence between certain placements of the piece and the values of $x$.
+When adding a variable piece to our construction, we also specify the \emph{zero placement} of the piece, which is a specific placement where it encodes the value $0$ of $x$.
+In the zero placement, the piece will have a pair of (long) horizontal edges which have distance $10$.
+By sliding the piece to the left or to the right from the zero placement, we obtain placements of the piece that encode all real values of $x$, even values outside the range $[-\delta,\delta]$.
 Each variable piece will be defined to be either right- or left-oriented.
-By sliding a right-oriented (resp.~left-oriented) variable piece to the right by some amount $t\geq 0$, we obtain a placement that encodes the value $m+t$ (resp.~$m-t$), while sliding it to the left by $t$ results in a placement encoding $m-t$ (resp.~$m+t$).
-If the piece is rotated in a different way or placed higher or lower than the middle placement, we do not define any value of $x$ to be encoded by the placement.
-We define the \emph{canonical placements} of a variable piece to be the placements that encode values in the interval $I(x)$; see Figure~\ref{fig:VariablePiece}.
+By sliding a right-oriented (resp.~left-oriented) variable piece to the right by some amount $t\geq 0$, we obtain a placement that encodes the value $t$ (resp.~$-t$), while sliding it to the left by $t$ results in a placement encoding $-t$ (resp.~$t$).
+If the piece is rotated differently or placed higher or lower than the zero placement, we do not define any value of $x$ to be encoded by the placement (we will in fact prove that in any solution to the constructed packing instance, no piece can have such an undesirable placement).
+We define the \emph{canonical placements} of a variable piece to be the placements that encode values in the interval $[-\delta,\delta]$; see \Cref{fig:VariablePiece}.

-On each wire $\overrightarrow{x_i}$ or $\overleftarrow{x_i}$ in the wiring diagram of $\I$, we will place some variable pieces representing $x_i$.
+On each wire $\overrightarrow{x_i}$ or $\overleftarrow{x_i}$ in the wiring diagram of $\I$, we will place several variable pieces representing $x_i$.
 The pieces placed on one wire are called a \emph{lane}.
-The variable pieces on $\overrightarrow{x_i}$ and $\overleftarrow{x_i}$ are oriented to right and left, respectively.
-We also introduce some variable pieces which will be placed at other places than on the wires, namely above the topmost wire where they will be introduced in the steps of the construction corresponding to addition or inversion constraints.
+The variable pieces on $\overrightarrow{x_i}$ and $\overleftarrow{x_i}$ are oriented to the right and left, respectively.
+We also introduce some variable pieces which will be placed at other places than on the wires, namely above the topmost wire where they will be introduced in the steps of the construction corresponding to addition or curved constraints.